restriction/NiceRAT/README.md

 + Updated user interface for a more refined appearance
 + Fixed a bug that caused Tracers to display inaccurately
 + Rectified an issue where valid TIDs were incorrectly flagged as invalid

-v1.0 | 30/10/2022
-+ Official release of a stable build for public use
 ```

 ---